Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A set of functions providing several outlier (i.e., studies with extreme findings) and influential detection measures and methodologies in network meta-analysis : - simple outlier and influential detection measures - outlier and influential detection measures by considering study deletion (shift the mean) - plots for outlier and influential detection measures - Q-Q plot for network meta-analysis - Forward Search algorithm in network meta-analysis. - forward plots to monitor statistics in each step of the forward search algorithm - forward plots for summary estimates and their confidence intervals in each step of forward search algorithm.

-netropy — by Termeh Shafie, 10 months ago
+netropy — by Termeh Shafie, a year ago

 Statistical Entropy Analysis of Network Data